^^ Back to top

 Calcium stones are usually either large and smooth or spiky and rough.

-Struvite stones are more common in women than in men.
+Struvite stones are more common in women than men.

 Uric acid stones

-Uric acid stones often form when there is a high amount of acid in your urine.
-Uric acid stones may be caused by:
+Uric acid stones can form if there's a large amount of acid in your urine.
+They may be caused by:

 - a condition such as gout that prevents the body breaking down certain chemicals

-- an inherited condition that causes higher levels of acid in the body
+- an inherited condition that causes higher than normal levels of acid in the body

-Cystine stones are the rarest form of kidney stone.
-They are caused by an inherited condition called cystinuria, which affects the amount of acid that is passed in your urine.
+Cystine stones are the rarest type of kidney stone.
+They're caused by an inherited condition called cystinuria, which affects the amount of acid that is passed in your urine.

 ^^ Back to top

-Your GP will usually be able to diagnose kidney stones from your symptoms and medical history (particularly if you have had kidney stones before).
+Your GP will usually be able to diagnose kidney stones from your symptoms and medical history.

 - urine tests to check for infections and pieces of stones